linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

     ![First Build](/docs/assets/jenkins/jenkins-bo-first-build-02.png)

-From here you can obtain valuable information regarding: 1) your build number, 2) the console output for each step, 3) select each stage for further analysis, 4) browse through tabs with information about commit changes, tests results and artifacts stored, 5) replay your build, 6) edit your pipeline visually, and 7) go to your pipeline settings.
+From here you can obtain valuable information regarding: 1) your build number, 2) the console output for each step, 3) selecting stages for further analysis, 4) browsing through tabs with information about commit changes, tests results and artifacts stored, 5) replaying your build, 6) editing your pipeline visually, and 7) go to your pipeline settings.

 ### Automate Your Entire Process with Jenkins

 The `Jenkinsfile` template uses a very basic pipeline structure with only three stages.
 You can customize it to accommodate as many stages as needed.
-The final Pipeline structure is dictated by the project complexity and the development guidelines you need to follow.
+The final Pipeline structure is dictated by the project complexity and the development guidelines you must follow.
 Since you've already walked through the NodeJS example, you know how to design a pipeline that automates each stage.
 For the purpose of this guide, the resulting pipeline should:

 * Build Stage
     - Create both images and abort any further testing or deployment if an error is encountered.